0xCardiE/univ3-volume-tracker/README.md

-# Swarm Token Volumes Tracker
+# Universal Uniswap Volume Tracker

-A Next.js application that tracks and displays daily trading volumes for the Swarm (BZZ) token on Ethereum and Gnosis networks.
-This dApp specifically monitors Swarm token trading activity across Uniswap V3 pairs on both networks.
+A Next.js application that tracks and displays daily trading volumes for any Uniswap V3 pair across multiple blockchain networks.
+This universal dApp allows you to monitor any token pair's trading activity on Ethereum, Gnosis, and Base networks.

 ## Features

-- 📊 View daily trading volumes for Swarm (BZZ) token pairs
+- 📊 View daily trading volumes for any Uniswap V3 pair
+- 🌐 Multi-chain support: Ethereum, Gnosis (SushiSwap V3), and Base
 - 💰 Display volume in USD, Token0, and Token1
 - 📈 Shows TVL (Total Value Locked) data
-- 🔍 Track Swarm token on both Ethereum and Gnosis networks
+- 🔍 Search any pair by contract address
 - 🎨 Modern, responsive UI with Tailwind CSS
-- ⚡ Real-time data from Uniswap V3 subgraphs
+- ⚡ Real-time data from The Graph subgraphs

 ## Getting Started